dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 ## Copy over your app

-Run `dotnet publish` from your dev environment to package your application into a self-contained directory that can run on your server.
+Run `dotnet publish` from your dev environment to package your app into a self-contained directory that can run on your server.

-Before we proceed, copy your ASP.NET Core application to your server using whatever tool (SCP, FTP, etc) integrates into your workflow.
-Try and run the app, for example by running `dotnet yourapp.dll`, and then navigate to `http://<serveraddress>:<port>` in your browser to see if the application runs fine on Linux.
-I recommend you have a working app before proceeding.
+Copy your ASP.NET Core app to your server using whatever tool (SCP, FTP, etc) integrates into your workflow.
+Run your app, for example:

-> [!NOTE]
+ - From the command line, run  `dotnet yourapp.dll`
+ - In a browser, navigate to `http://<serveraddress>:<port>` to verify you app works on Linux.

-> You can use [Yeoman](../client-side/yeoman.md) to create a new ASP.NET Core application for a new project.
+Note: You can use [Yeoman](../client-side/yeoman.md) to create a new ASP.NET Core application for a new project.

 ## Configure a reverse proxy server